tingerrr/typst-test/docs/book/src/guides/ci.md

 This adds a single step to our job (called `tests`), which checks out the repository, making it available for the following steps.

 For now, we'll need `cargo` to download and install `typst-test`, so we install it and cache the installation with a package cache action.
-And then we install `typst-test` straight from Github using the `ci-semi-stable` tag, this tag does not yet have features like test set expressions, but it works just the same otherwise.
+And then we install `typst-test` straight from GitHub using the `backport` branch, this branch does not yet have features like test set expressions, but it is somewhat stable and receives fixes.

 ```yml
 steps: